6 Solutions to Marriage Problems After Retirement

 3. Take care of health

-One of the common marriage problems after retirement is negligence towards one’s health.
+One of the common marriage problems after retirement is negligence toward one’s health.

 However, you would, in fact, want them to take care of their own health.

-When after retirement you start neglecting your activeness and just sit at one place watching TV and doing nothing, you will be prone to a lot of health issues.
+When after retirement you start neglecting your activeness and just sit in one place watching TV and doing nothing, you will be prone to a lot of health issues.

 Regular checkup is a must, and you shouldn’t ignore this at all.